Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 - To represent the circuit as a univariate polynomial called the "Trace Polynomial".
 - The trace polynomial has a root for each gate of the circuit if the solution satisfies the gate relation.
 - Then the verifier should be able to test if the polynomial actually has a root for every gate ...
-- ... without knowing the polynomial: This is done using polynomial commitment.
+- ... without knowing the polynomial: This is done using *polynomial commitment*.

 ---